larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 21:29
 like it requires some effort and some strain.
 Whereas when you're in reflexive mode, just walking and talking and eating and doing your thing
 21:35
 it's going to feel very easy.
-And that's because your nervous system basically wired up to be able to do most things easily without much metabolic demand, 21:43 without consuming much energy.
-But the moment you try and do something very specific, you're going to feel a sort of mental friction.
+And **that's because your ==nervous system basically wired up to be able to do most things easily without much metabolic demand==, 21:43 without consuming much energy.
+But the ==moment you try and do something very specific, you're going to feel a sort of mental friction==.**
 21:50
 It's going to be challenging.
 So we've got sensations, perceptions, and then we've got things Emotions + The Chemicals of Emotions